Gibson G-101: Sound

-Usage
+Notable users

 The most prominent user of the G-101 was The Doors' Ray Manzarek, who switched from the Vox Continental to the G-101 during the recording of Waiting for the Sun in 1968.
 Manzarek later said the G-101 "had a little more versatility than the Vox; it could make the sort of piano-ish sound I used on "Back Door Man" (from The Doors album); plus, it had a little knob sticking up on the volume pedal which could bend the note a half-step down.
 We used it on "Not to Touch the Earth".
 Even synthesizers don't really do that."
 Another important reason for using the G-101 was because it had a flat top, which meant he could put a Rhodes Piano Bass on top of it, to play basslines in concert.
-The instrument has consequently become sought-after by Doors tribute bands in order to authentically replicate the original group's look and sound.
+The instrument has consequently become sought-after by Doors tribute bands to authentically replicate the original group's look and sound.

 Jazz musician Sun Ra also began using the G-101 during the 1960s.
 The first documented use is on the Atlantis album, which was released in 1969.
 Ra, who often invented names for his instruments, lists the G-101 as the "Solar Sound Organ" in the credits.
 Don Preston used a G-101 with Frank Zappa and the Mothers of Invention, and was seen playing one on the cover of his solo album Filters, Oscillators & Envelopes 1967–75.